SamueldelaCamaraFuentes/Downstreaming-analysis-workflow/README.md

  ![Alt text](interface.gif)
-# Label Free Downstreaming Analysis
+# Shotgun Proteomics Downstreaming Analysis

 In this repository, the downstreaming analysis code for quantitative proteomics analysis tool can be found.
 <br>